Bad Faith Insurance Tactics For Individual Disability Claims

 However, many claimants miss the opportunity to recover these damages because they don’t realize they have a bad faith claim.
 An experienced bad faith disability insurance attorney can help you determine what legal recourse you may have.

-Look for an attorney who is familiar with the subtleties in the application process, policy restrictions, exclusions and limitations, and common claims delay and bad faith denial strategies.
+Look for a Seattle disability attorney who is familiar with the subtleties in the application process, policy restrictions, exclusions and limitations, and common claims delay and bad faith denial strategies.